-Keywords: Spodoptera frugiperda, biorational pesticides, ingestion method, larval mortality.
+Keywords: efficacy, biocide, insecticide, larvicide, ingestion, mortality.

 1. INTRODUCTION

 The fall armyworm (Spodoptera frugiperda), native to tropical and subtropical regions of the Americas, has recently invaded several Asian countries, including India.
 It was first detected in India on 18th May 2018 in maize fields at the College of Agriculture, Shivamogga, Karnataka (Sharanabasappa et al., 2018), and later in Madhya Pradesh in March 2019 (Vishwakarma et al., 2020).
 Since then, it has rapidly spread across all maize-growing states (Suby et al., 2020).
 Known for its high reproductive rate, strong migratory ability, short life cycle, and wide host range, FAW is considered a serious pest (Wang et al., 2020).
 It feeds on over 353 plant species, mainly grasses, with a preference for maize, rice, sorghum, sugarcane, and also attacks vegetable crops and cotton (Russianzi et al., 2021).
 In maize, it causes damage during both vegetative and reproductive stages.